AnderbergE/mWorld/README.md

 UPDATED: 2014-09-05

 Creating a new subgame?
-Start by reading the documentation in: src/js/states/Subgame.js.
+Start by reading the documentation in: src/js/states/Subgame.js and src/js/states/NumberGame.js.
-Be inspired by NumberPanelSubgame.js and BirdheroGame.js.
+Be inspired by BirdheroGame.js.
 You need to add your subgame/state in game.js.
 (If you want easy access to the subgame, modify DebugState.js).